- Cost Inflation Index (CII) | Updated CII Table & Tax Calculation

 2020-21 saw a steep rise in new investors punting on the stock market.
 Such massive interest in the markets was accompanied by even greater confusion on the taxability of such transactions under the Indian tax laws.
-Under Income Tax Act, 1961 (‘the Act’), the sale of your investment in shares attracts tax.
+Under the Income Tax Act, 1961 (‘the Act’), the sale of your investment in shares attracts tax.
 You ask why?

 As per the Act, any profits or gains arising from the sell-off of a capital asset during the previous financial year are chargeable to income tax under the head ‘Capital Gains.’
+If you recently sold mutual funds or shares, you might also notice a sudden tax charge, this is where Section 111A of the income tax act is encountered.

 Capital gains are classified as short-term and long-term capital gains.
 This article gives you an understanding of the short-term capital gains tax under section 111A of the Act.
-For a comprehensive explainer of what are capital gains, capital assets, the calculation, CII, and much more, refer to https://tax2win.in/guide/capital-gain-tax-in-india-ltcg-stcg

 What is short-term capital gain?